EU debate on green energy targets pitches UK against Germany

 "Investors' confidence for clean energy will develop only on the back of a strong and reliable governance system," Imke Luebbeke, policy officer at campaign group WWF, said.

-In the opposite camp, Britain, which is investing in new nuclear power and promoting shale gas exploration, aligned with the Czech Republic in a joint paper urging a "light-touch and non-legislative" approach.
+In the opposite camp, Britain aligned with the Czech Republic in a joint paper urging a "light-touch and non-legislative" approach.

-"It is each member state's right to determine their own most appropriate low-carbon energy mix.
-Renewable energy is one of a number of technologies that we can use to decarbonise our economy," a spokeswoman for Britain's Department of Energy and Climate Change said.

 Luxembourg, holder of the EU presidency until the end of the year, says governance, as the formal implementation of the outline policy is known, is a priority.